learn How To Play Talking About A Revolution

 Talking About A Revolution is a single from Tracy Chapman‘s hugely successful debut album.

-In a string of three hits Tracy became world famous before you even turned the debut album over.
+In a string of three hits, Tracy became world-famous before you even turned the album over.

-Using a super simple looped progression she wrote honest songs that sounded like they should be played on street corners and inspire real change.
+Using a super simple and often looped chord progressions, she wrote honest songs that sounded like they should be played on street corners and inspire real change.

-In the key of G we play the movement of I – IV – VI – V, translated to the key of of G we get these chords:
+In the key of G we play the movement of I – IV – VI – V.

 This progression is played on a loop for the entire song.